c-frame/aframewiki/en/pages/solidjs.md

 refresh
 ```

+The `refresh` command will refresh the Glitch editor interface and will start to execute `npm install` and `npm start`.
+You can follow the progress by clicking on the Logs tab.

-It's deployed!
+The application is deployed!

 ## Rendering the scene via a SolidJS component (advanced)

-You can go further and use [Solid router](https://github.com/solidjs/solid-router) and render your scene with a SolidJS component on a specific route.
+We can go further and use [Solid router](https://github.com/solidjs/solid-router) and render the scene with a SolidJS component on a specific route.

-You can also use SolidJS signals to update some components of your scene.
+We'll also use a SolidJS signal to update some component of the scene.

-The only gotcha is to use `attr:` on your components for them to be reactive.
-This applies to any web components, see the [mention in SolidJS documentation](https://www.solidjs.com/docs/latest/api#attr___).
+We'll add a home page, with a link to the room page that renders the scene.
+Next to the `Change environment` button we previously had, we'll add two other buttons `sphere` and `box` to show an example of using a SoliJS signal to update a component on an entity.

-Add the SolidJS router library and meta library that will handle the title tag:
+Add the SolidJS router library and the meta library that will handle the `<title>` tag:

 ```sh
 npm install @solidjs/router @solidjs/meta